Marie Reynoard: Tributes

 In Grenoble, a commemorative plaque at the Lycée Stendhal, where she taught, has been installed, as well as at her home.

-A kindergarten and an avenue in Grenoble bear her name since 1968, a residence for students since September 2013.Also bear her name in the Grenoble region, a high school in Villard-Bonnot and the hall of the eco-district of Gières since 2016.
+A kindergarten and an avenue in Grenoble bear her name since 1968, a residence for students since September 2013.
+Also bear her name in the Grenoble region, a high school in Villard-Bonnot and the hall of the eco-district of Gières since 2016.

-A school in Bastia (Haute-Corse), her birthplace, bears her name.
+A school in Bastia, her birthplace, bears her name.